visualizedata/data-structures/assignments/weekly_assignment_04.md

 ### Part Two

 1. In the Mongo shell, create and switch to a new database for the data you prepared in the previous assignment.
-2. In this new database, create a new collection that will hold a "document" (JSON style data structure) for each "meeting" (however you decide to structure and represent meetings, groups, and/or locations).
+2. In this new database, create a new collection that will hold a "document" (JSON style data structure) for each "meeting" (however you decided to structure and represent meetings, groups, and/or locations in Part One of this assignment).
 3. Use the mongodb module in Node to insert these documents to the collection you created in the database you created.
-Hint: check to make sure you have the correct number of documents!
+Hint: check to make sure you have the correct number of documents! **Note: it is not expected that this data be complete and clean yet.
+For now, just insert the documents/data you have.**
 4. Update your GitHub repository with the relevant file(s).
 In Canvas, submit the URL of the specific location of this work within your `data-structures` GitHub repository.

 ## Starter Code